scholarslab/scholarslab.github.io/pages/about.md

 In the process of working together, we've found that collaborators learn from one another; students benefit from training, practice, and mentoring; and faculty discover new directions in their teaching and research.
 "People over projects" means that we care more about such outcomes, than about whether a formal "project" happens.

 ## Where are you?
-Our [Hours & Spaces page](/hours-and-spaces/) has more information on our physical spaces as well as maps helping you navigate to us.

 Due to the renovation of UVA's main library (formerly known as Alderman Library), Scholars' Lab has moved to the third floor of Clemons during the renovation.
 We'll be returning to the main library once renovation is completed.